emoreno-hub/Inventory_Monitoring/README.md

 A moodel was then trained using these hyperparameters using `ml.g4dn.xlarge` for the instance type.

+#### SageMaker Debugger and Profiler
+The SageMaker Debugger was used for debugging by adding hooks to the train and test models and then registering the models along with registering the loss function.
+SageMaker Profiler was used to check how well the model training was performing and to analyze the instance resource and GPU/CPU utilization.

 ## Results
 #### Model Evaluation and Validation
 By instantiating a pre-trained ResNet50 model with the optimal parameters found from hyper parameter tuning, accuracy for this model was 30%, which is lower than the benchmark of 55.67%.
 It could be the case that the model had too many fully connected layers at the end of the model.